Quick Answer: When Does Test Automation ROI Turn Positive?

 - List the workflows that must work before every release.

-- Calculate monthly manual regression hours and the number of release cycles per year.
+- Calculate monthly manual regression hours and release cycles per year.

 - Record the last two quarters of escaped defects and hotfix effort.